spiral-modules/vault/README.md

 > You can tweak Vault behaviour (route, middlewares), create new navigation sections or register your own controllers via `app/config/modules/vault.php` configuration file.

 If you wish to play with Vault without configuring security rules, simply mount `InsecureVaultBootloader` bootloader, attention this bootloader will open Vault access to guest accounts and has to be used for debugging purposes only.

+Once installed Vault module will be accessible by a route pattern specified in a realted config, by default "/vault".